The Finest Scleral Buckle Surgery in NagercoiL | Procedure, Surgery Cost & Success Rate

-Scleral buckle surgery is a significant but safe procedure to correct retinal detachment and restore eyesight.
+Scleral buckle surgery is a significant and safe procedure to correct retinal detachment and restore eyesight.
 To the uninitiated, sclera refers to the white coating of the eye, i.e., the outer layer that extends from the cornea to the optic nerve in the back of the eye.
-It is the sclera that gives the eyeballs their white colour.
+The sclera gives the eyeballs its white colour and protects the eyes from damage and injuries.
 Read on to learn more about scleral buckle surgery, including the procedure, surgery cost, risks, success rate, and recovery time.

 Why Is Scleral Buckle Surgery Performed?